Climate change and gender: "Women as vulnerable" vs "Women as virtuous"

 There are two concurring themes that emerge when examining climate change and gender: "Women as vulnerable or virtuous in relation to the environment."
 This means that women living in countries in the global South are more likely to be affected by climate change than men in those countries and that men in the global North are more likely to contribute to climate change than women.
-These assumptions about women's vulnerability and virtuousness are negative because they are reinforcing the global north–south biases, which is that women in the global South are poor and helpless and women in the global North are well-educated and pro-environmentalists.
-These debates are also negative in that they are deflecting the attention away from climate change.
+These assumptions about women's vulnerability and virtuousness reinforce global north–south biases, which is that women in the global South are poor and helpless and women in the global North are well-educated and pro-environmentalists.

-Women furthermore possess unique skills and knowledge, which are important in building equal and sustainable responses to climate change.
-The UNFPA report State of world population 2009 – Facing a changing world: women, population and climate identifies women as important actors in mobilizing against climate change.
-The report quotes Wangari Maathai that "Women hold the key to Climate's Future"; "when we talk about reducing emissions from deforestation and degradation, we need to focus on women [...]"
+The "women as virtuous" narrative frames women as important drivers in building equal and sustainable responses to climate change.
+The UNFPA report State of World Population 2009 – Facing a Changing world: Women, Population and Climate identifies women as important actors in mobilizing against climate change.
 Specifically, Carolyn Sachs discusses the struggles women face on a global scale against environmental factors such as gender arrangements in agricultural development.
 Often women become oppressed by their corporate counterparts as a more focused point of reference in women's vulnerability.
 Women labor is exploited as a way to keep them from fighting back in turn, during the mid year season change they face vast struggles of extreme climate change and availability to natural resources.